 A borrower must be the parent of a financially dependent undergraduate.
 Student eligibility criteria are comparable to those for federal Stafford student loans, except PLUS loans require no financial need test.

-An origination fee of 4 percent will be deducted from the loan amount.
+An origination fee and default fee totaling 4 percent will be deducted from the loan amount.

 The maximum of the PLUS loan is the total cost of attendance, minus other financial aid.

 The student must continue to maintain satisfactory academic progress.
 A credit check is required.
 Repayment must begin 60 days after the loan is disbursed.
 Loan funds are made copayable to the borrower and Ithaca College.
 Two disbursements are required, regardless of loan period.
-The interest rate is a fixed rate of 8.5 percent effective July 1, 2006.
+The interest rate is a fixed rate of 8.5 percent.

 Ithaca College's preferred application process is electronic.
 The College transmits pertinent information to its Perkins loan servicer and notifies the borrower.
 The borrower must then complete the master promissory note electronically.
 Repeat borrowers who have used the master promissory note need not complete another one.
 A borrower may elect to use a paper promissory note, but must advise the Office of Financial Aid in writing.
 Information on loan cancellation provisions for borrowers who go into certain fields or specified military duty is available from the Office of the Bursar.

 The applicant must (1) be a U.S. citizen or eligible noncitizen; (2) be enrolled in an undergraduate, graduate, or first-professional program as a matriculated student at an institution participating in the federal campus-based programs; (3) if applicable, be registered with the Selective Service; and (4) demonstrate exceptional financial need relative to other applicants at the institution.
 The applicant must not be in default or refund status for any federal Title IV aid at any institution.